nanoc-archive/nanoc-core/README.md

 **Please take a moment and [donate](http://pledgie.com/campaigns/9282) to nanoc.
 A lot of time has gone into developing nanoc, and I would like to keep the current pace.
 Your support will ensure that nanoc will continue to improve.**

+Please note that this **is unrelease software**: this repository contains what will become part of nanoc 4.0, which is a work in progress, and will remain that way for quite a while.

 # nanoc-core

 **nanoc** is a simple but very flexible static site generator written in Ruby.